DenisKnauf/sslmake/README.md

 * Create the config:

-		# ./sslmake example.cnf
+		sslmake example.cnf

 	This will copy `/etc/ssl/openssl.cnf` to local directory.
 	Now you	edit this file and you can do next step.
 	Important are commonName_default and so on.
-	If you do not know the %.cnf, you should read a openssl-howto about `openssl.cnf`.
+	If you do not know the openssl.cnf, you should read a openssl-howto about `openssl.cnf`.

 * Create the KEY:

-		# ./sslmake %.key
+		sslmake exmaple.key

-	It will create a key-file %.key with a 4096 bit strong rsa.
+	It will create a key-file example.key with a 4096 bit strong rsa.

 * Create the CSR:

-		# ./sslmake %.csr
+		sslmake example.csr

-	This will use %.cnf as configfile and creates a key and the csr if didn't exists.
+	This will use `example.cnf` as configfile and creates a key and the csr if didn't exists.
 Everything in one step.